+The site drains in an easterly direction through a series of artificial dams and ponds towards Lake Macquarie.
 The site has a number of very small catchments and no permanent natural drainage lines.

 There is no riparian vegetation on the site.